 Search for “free beds near me”

-Search online for “free beds near me” to get a list of local charities and nonprofits that provide free beds, mattresses, and other furniture to low-income families:
+Search online for “free beds near me” to get a list of local charities and nonprofits that provide free beds, mattresses, and other free furniture to low-income families:

 You can also search for free beds and add your city or county.
 For example: “free beds New York City” or “free beds Orange County.”